lab-antwerp-1/alina-word-list/planning/development-strategy-v2.md

 #### Components

-- [ ] none.
-I can reuse the list & item components from rendering the initial list
+- [ ] a component to render word list.

 - this will be developed on the branch `2-feature-add`.